PROSTRATE VERVAIN

 Click on each photo thumbnail to enlarge.

-This native annual or short-lived perennial grows with many branched stems spreading over the ground (A,C).
-Opposite, hairy, oval to lance-shaped leaves are irregularly divided, often into 3 lobes.
-Ascending or upright stems 1-8 inches long bear the flower spikes and hairy, leaf-like, lance-shaped bracts responsible for the species and common names.
+This native annual or short-lived perennial has many, branched creeping stems often spreading to form mats up to 2 feet in diameter (A,E).
+Opposite, hairy, oval to lance-shaped leaves are irregularly divided, often into 3 lobes (A,D).
+Ascending or upright stems 1-8 inches long bear the flower spikes and hairy, pointed leaf-like bracts (B,C).
 The tiny blue to purple, 5-petaled flowers are less than 1/8th inch wide (B).
-Look for a sprawling plant with divided leaves and flowering stem with tiny blue flowers and pointed, leaf-like bracts.

 The content of NatureSearch is provided by dedicated volunteer Naturalists of Fontenelle Forest who strive to provide the most accurate information available.
 Contributors of the images retain their copyrights.
 The point of contact for this page is: Neal Ratzlaff.